 NOTE: Regular BMR backups don't have checksum enabled by default.
 Only Secure Server BMR backups have checksum enabled by default.

-The Checksum calculation is enabled by modifying the registry:

-HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Quest\Recovery Manager for Active Directory\Options\ChecksumCalculationMode
+The Checksum calculation is enabled by modifying the registry: HKEY\LOCAL\MACHINE\SOFTWARE\WOW6432Node\Quest\Recovery Manager for Active Directory\Options\ create a new DWORD key ChecksumCalculationMode

-The various keys for enable/disable Checksum Calculation are:
+The various values for enable/disable Checksum Calculation are: